GrenManSK/mdown/README.md

 `--folder [String]` - will put manga in folder specified

-- if folder name is **name** it will put in folder same as manga name
+- if folder name is "**name**" it will put in folder same as manga name
-- if folder name is **name** and title is specified it will make folder same as title
+- if folder name is "**name**" and title is specified it will make folder same as title

 `--volume [Integer]` - will download manga which has supplied volume in it